 You can browse all of our projects by looking through the “projects” tag.
 Below, I have also organized selected projects under issue headings to help people find policies relevant to particular topics.

 Family Fun Pack.
 This paper argues that the US should create a suite of universal welfare benefits for families with children.
 The benefits include a baby box, free child care and prek, free school lunches, paid parental leave, free health care for children, and a universal child allowance.
-In a follow up to this paper, we commissioned a poll about free child care and prek that found the ideas was very popular.
+In a follow up to this paper, we commissioned a poll about free child care and prek that found the ideas were very popular.

 Cleaning Up the Welfare State.
 This paper proposes a series of reforms to the existing welfare programs, including Medicare, Medicaid, Social Security, Supplemental Security Income, Unemployment Insurance, and Supplemental Nutritional Assistance Program.
 The reforms create a simpler, more coherent, more centralized, and more comprehensive welfare system.